Ultimate Guide to the Taling Chan Floating Market

 Taxis are fairly cheap in Bangkok, although not quite as cheap as public transport of course.
 If you aren’t on a tight budget, it’s worth paying a little more for the convenience of a taxi.

-It’s around a 15-30 minute drive from downtown Bangkok to Taling Chan Floating Market, and a taxi should cost around 150-350 Baht depending on your exact starting point.
-The best way to get a taxi is to use an app like Grab or Bolt, as that way you know exactly how much you will be paying before you book your ride.
+It’s around a 15–30 minute drive from downtown Bangkok to Taling Chan Floating Market, and a taxi should cost around 150–350 Baht depending on your exact starting point.
+The best way to get a taxi is to use an app like Grab or Bolt, as that way you know exactly how much you’ll be paying before you book your ride.

 Find out more about the best taxi apps to use in our guides to the best apps for travelling Thailand and the best apps for Bangkok!

-Best time to visit Taling Chan Floating Market
+Best Time To Visit Taling Chan Floating Market

-Tips for visiting Taling Chan Floating Market
+Tips for Visiting Taling Chan Floating Market

-Don’t expect hundreds of boats – Like many of the floating markets in Bangkok, Taling Chan Floating Market doesn’t have loads of floating stalls.
+Don’t expect hundreds of boats: Like many of the floating markets in Bangkok, Taling Chan Floating Market doesn’t have loads of floating stalls.
 Some stalls do operate from boats in the canal, but this isn’t the case for the majority of stalls.

 Be prepared to move on if a vendor won’t negotiate too much on price, as in some cases they will offer a better deal if they think you’re about to walk away.

-Food and drink stalls – Taling Chan Floating Market is home to a variety of food and drinks stalls, so take the chance to try some delicious local food during your visit.
+Food and drink stalls: Taling Chan Floating Market is home to a variety of food and drinks stalls, so take the chance to try some delicious local food during your visit.
 Prices are normally very reasonable, so make sure to try a dish or two from some of the vendors.

 There are several floating markets in Bangkok, so we recommend visiting more than one if you have the time.
 Amphawa Floating Market and Damnoen Saduak Floating Market are two of the country’s biggest floating markets, with the former approximately 50 kilometres outside of Bangkok and the latter around 100 kilometres from the city.